Our 65 pure-bred Canadian Eskimo dogs are the centerpiece (and key staff members!) of Wintergreen Dogsled Vacations.

 Canadian Inuit dogs were the mainstay of arctic transport for thousands of years.
 But when the snowmobiling frenzy swept the arctic in the late '60s, the dogs fell into disuse and the breed all but disappeared.
 Now, however, the breed is making a comeback in Greenland and the eastern arctic as villagers have taken a renewed interest in this central element of their cultural heritage.
 Because of their strength and ability to thrive in extreme conditions, Canadian Inuit dogs were selected to power the first expeditions to reach the North Pole (Robert Peary 1909) and the South Pole (Roald Amundson 1911).
 In fact, they have been employed on virtually all non-mechanized polar expeditions since, including the 6 North Pole expeditions that Wintergreen has been involved with.

 Wintergreen's breed stock were secured from four main sources.
 We purchased our first team of Inuit dogs from an Inuit hunter on the island of Igloolik (near the mouth of Hudson Bay).
 Then, in 1992, we were selected by the Australian government as their kennel of choice to provide a new home for the last team of working dogs still in use at an Antarctic research station.
 Those dogs, which originated from Inuit dogs brought to Antarctica over 50 years ago, have fit in fine with our kennel.
 The transition was the subject of an award-winning National Geographic film called "The Last Husky."
 In 1993, we received a team of Inuit dogs from a family in Baffin Island.
-More recently, we've brought a dozen Inuit dogs back with us from our trips with the Polar Eskimos of northern Greenland
+More recently, we've brought many Inuit dogs back with us from our trips with the Polar Eskimos of northern Greenland.

 The Working Sled Dogs of Winter